RZomerman/MIM-Guest-Extension/installing-GraphAPIMA-dll.md

 ms.subservice:
 ---

-# Setup MIM for AAD Guest Accounts - Active Directory MA with DLL
+# Setup MIM for AAD Guest Accounts - Azure Active Directory MA with DLL

 ## Prerequisits
 This chapter will install the Active Directory Management Agent to import the AD (user) objects into the metaverse and to create new users in AD and will use the Extension DLL for the advanced attribute flows: